 Our group was very instrumental in negotiating changes to the NC blasting standards.
 The OSHA standards had not kept pace with blasting technology and were woefully out of date.
 With our expertise and help North Carolina Department of Labor amended the standard to include workable practices that included the newer methods of detonation.

 NUCA also worked closely with the utility facility owners and operators and along with CAGC and CLICA to update our Underground Utility Safety and Damage Prevention Law .
 We feel that with our input our law went from being rated the worse in the nation to being one of the best.
-This change was achieved over many years and thru involvment with many entities other than just those that were directly involved.
+This change was achieved over many years and thru involvement with many entities other than just those that were directly involved.
 Our input in the Common Ground Alliance Best Practices was used to highlight practices that we could use in North Carolina and then to promote and defend those practices as being best for our state thereby getting them included in our law.
 Much the same method was used in South Carolina with much the same result.

-Contractor involvement is the key to accomplishing our goals, A check to the PAC is a start but being heard at the table is even better, a check and a voice is the ultimate committment.
+Contractor involvement is the key to accomplishing our goals, A check to the PAC is a start but being heard at the table is even better, a check and a voice is the ultimate commitment.